Because trees need love, too.

 I started this work over 4 years ago to save trees and native plants.
 It’s an honor to be chosen by Montford Neighborhood Association to remediate a section of Reed Creek Greenway, a treasure of public land and stream in Asheville’s city limits.
 It provides so many benefits to people, animals, our water quality, the air we breathe…the list goes on.
 There are beautiful old trees along the creek in dire need of support, and I’m thrilled we can help,” said Raven.
 She went on to describe the myriad of invasive plants that line the greenway and what can be done, without the use of chemicals, to begin the process of healing the land.
 Raven is donating her crew for additional days of work beyond those covered by the matching grant.
 “I hope this donation and greater awareness of the plight of our trees and natural spaces due to invasive plants will encourage others to adopt a portion of the greenway for non-chemical remediation.
 We can do it, together.”

-Raven Invasive Plant Management Donates $1000 to Asheville GreenWorks for TREES!
+Raven Invasive Plant Management Donated $1000 to Asheville GreenWorks for TREES!

-This is the first of an annual donation to support the health of our tree canopy.
+This was the first of an annual donation to an organization that supports the health of our trees, soil, and/or native plants.

 12/21/22 Raven Crew begins planting 1,000 trees